At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 As Prime Minister

-The focus should be on the person
+The person should be the center of attention

-under personal control
+Under personal control

 Vladimir Putin took personal control of the situation to support citizens who suffered from forest fires in the summer of 2010.